Toxoplasmosis – Birth Defect Prevention for Expecting Parents

 Diabetes & Maternal Illness

 Toxoplasmosis is caused by a parasite that may be present in cat feces or in undercooked meats.
-While toxoplasmosis rarely causes any symptoms more severe than flu in adults, a pregnant mother infected during or just before pregnancy can pass on the infection and endanger her unborn child.
-“These newborns often have eye infections, an enlarged liver and spleen, jaundice (yellowing of the skin and eyes), and pneumonia.
-Some die within a few days of birth.
-Those who survive can have intellectual disabilities, severely impaired eyesight, cerebral palsy, seizures and other problems.” (from CERHR).
+While toxoplasmosis rarely causes any symptoms more severe than flu in adults, a pregnant mother infected during or just before pregnancy can pass on the infection and endanger her unborn child. (from CERHR).

 Read more below: